Home Compare AJG vs CB

 Arthur J. Gallagher & Co. vs Chubb Limited: Which Stock Looks Stronger in 2026?

-Chubb holds the cleaner structural position, with the lead spread across valuation and profitability.
+Chubb holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 Arthur J. Gallagher does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Chubb holds the more constructive position.
 That puts structure and market broadly in agreement — Chubb's lead looks more confirmed than conflicted.

 Trajectory Similarity